 Just to confuse matters further, the USB Implementers Forum stepped in with a rebranding exercise in 2019.

-USB 3.0 and USB 3.1 were to be given the new technical names of USB 3.2 Gen 1 and USB 3.2 Gen 2 respectively, while what was known as USB 3.2 became USB 3.2 Gen 2x2.
+USB 3.0 and USB 3.1 were given the new technical names of USB 3.2 Gen 1 and USB 3.2 Gen 2, respectively, while what was known as USB 3.2 became USB 3.2 Gen 2x2.
 Each was also given marketing names of SuperSpeed USB, SuperSpeed USB 10Gbps, and SuperSpeed USB 20Gbps.